| No of people | Price per person |

 Round-trip domestic flights between Kathmandu (or Ramechhap) and Lukla.

-All ground transport
+All ground transfer

 Photos from the Everest Base Camp Trek